A Research and Education project funded by Northeast SARE.

 Workshops and other free events

-TO sign up for a workshop in Portland Maine on November 2nd at North Spore mushroom farm visit the MOFGA website here
+NOV 2: Portland Maine at North Spore mushroom farm visit the MOFGA website here

 Growers will offer a range of scenarios that will be described in case studies and enterprise budgets, which will be published along with a finalized cultivation manual.
 All materials will be available indefinitely online here and through the SARE website.